It’s okay if you feel more like a scatterbrained pigeon than a pulled-together peacock most days. I do too.

 Here’s a shout out to the fellow mommas staying up late staring at that computer screen even when the font starts going out of focus, because you know the time you put into your online business will pay off in the long run.

 A high-five to the moms building those Etsy pages and Facebook shops.
 We love your beautiful handmade creations.

-Kudos to the moms who have dared to say “So what!” to stigma, get on board with that company whose products they love, and start their own direct sales business.
+Kudos to the moms who have dared to say “So what!” to stigma, get on board with that company whose products they love, and start their own direct sales or affiliate income business.

 Respect to the moms scrutinizing flyers, scouting out facebook giveaway pages, and killing it on kijiji to find the best possible prices for the items their family needs.